JaineshPathak/CSC8501-Simply-Polynomial/README.md

 on algebraic expressions of one, two, three, and four terms (Monomial, Binomial, Trinomial, Quadrinomial), commonly termed polynomials.
 Each algebraic expression is limited to the existence of a single variable (which can appear in multiple terms), a highest degree of 4, a highest coefficient of 9, highest constant is 1000, and restricted to the operators of + or - only between terms.

+# Download
+Please check the Releases section.
+To run simply click on executable file.

 Description:
 The project provides an interface with commands for performing different types: